This railway is open to passenger traffic. It was originally single track, then largely doubled and is presently single again.

 |/ /1903||Greenock and Wemyss Bay Railway|

-Wemyss Bay station and pier re-built by the Caledonian Railway.
+Wemyss Bay station and pier re-built in grand style by the Caledonian Railway.

 Drumfrochar station opened

 This junction is west of Port Glasgow station.
 It is the junction between the Glasgow to Greenock line (the 1841 Glasgow, Paisley and Greenock Railway) and the 1Wemyss Bay line (the 865 Greenock and Wemyss Bay Railway).